-- (d) The confidentiality and privilege requirements of this section shall not apply to: - (1) Information that is reasonably necessary to establish a defense for the mediator or staff of an approved program conducting the proceeding in the case of an action against the mediator or staff of an approved program that is filed by a party to the mediation; - (2) any information that the mediator is required to report under K.S.A.
-38-1522 and amendments thereto; - (3) any information that is reasonably necessary to stop the commission of an ongoing crime or fraud or to prevent the commission of a crime or fraud in the future for which there was an expressed intent to commit such crime or fraud; or - (4) any information that the mediator is required to report or communicate under the specific provisions of any statute or in order to comply with orders of the court. - (e) If the impasse persists seven days after the mediators have been appointed, the board shall request the appointment of a fact-finding board of not more than three members, each representative of the public, from a list of qualified persons maintained by the secretary of human resources.
+(d) The confidentiality and privilege requirements of this section shall not apply to:

+(1) Information that is reasonably necessary to establish a defense for the mediator or staff of an approved program conducting the proceeding in the case of an action against the mediator or staff of an approved program that is filed by a party to the mediation;

+(2) any information that the mediator is required to report under K.S.A.
+2018 Supp.
+38-2223, and amendments thereto;

+(3) any information that is reasonably necessary to stop the commission of an ongoing crime or fraud or to prevent the commission of a crime or fraud in the future for which there was an expressed intent to commit such crime or fraud; or

+(4) any information that the mediator is required to report or communicate under the specific provisions of any statute or in order to comply with orders of the court.

+(e) If the impasse persists seven days after the mediators have been appointed, the board shall request the appointment of a fact-finding board of not more than three members, each representative of the public, from a list of qualified persons maintained by the secretary of labor.
 The fact-finding board shall conduct a hearing, may administer oaths, and may request the board to issue subpoenas.
 It shall make written findings of facts and recommendations for resolution of the dispute and, not later than 21 days from the day of appointment, shall serve such findings on the public employer and the recognized employee organization.
 The board may make this report public seven days after it is submitted to the parties.
-If the dispute continues 14 days after the report is submitted to the parties, the report shall be made public. - (f) If the public employer is not the state or a state agency and the parties have not resolved the impasse by the end of a forty-day 40-day period, commencing with the appointment of the fact-finding board, or by a date not later than 14 days prior to the budget submission date, whichever date occurs first: (1) The representative of the public employer involved shall submit to the governing body of the public employer involved a copy of the findings of fact and recommendations of the fact-finding board, together with the representative's recommendations for settling the dispute; (2) the employee organization may submit to such governing body or a duly authorized committee thereof shall forthwith conduet a hearing at which the parties shall be required to explain their positions; and (4) thereafter, the governing body shall take such action as it deems to be in the public interest, including the interest of the public employees involved.
-The provisions of this subsection shall not be applieable to the state and its agencies and employees, commencing with the appointment of the fact-finding board, or by a date not later than 14 days prior to the budget submission date, whichever occurs first: (1) The representative of the public employer involved shall submit to the governing body of the public employer involved a copy of the findings of fact and recommendations of the fact-finding board, together with the representative's recommendations for settling the dispute; (2) the employee organization may submit to such governing body its recommendations for settling the dispute; (3) the governing body or a duly authorized committee thereof shall forthwith conduct a hearing at which the parties shall be required to explain their positions; and (4) thereafter, the governing body shall take such action as it deems to be in the public interest, including the interest of the public employees involved.
+If the dispute continues 14 days after the report is submitted to the parties, the report shall be made public.

+(f) If the parties have not resolved the impasse by the end of a 40-day period, commencing with the appointment of the fact-finding board, or by a date not later than 14 days prior to the budget submission date, whichever date occurs first: (1) The representative of the public employer involved shall submit to the governing body of the public employer involved a copy of the findings of fact and recommendations of the fact-finding board, together with the representative's recommendations for settling the dispute; (2) the employee organization may submit to such governing body its recommendations for settling the dispute; (3) the governing body or a duly authorized committee thereof shall forthwith conduct a hearing at which the parties shall be required to explain their positions; and (4) thereafter, the governing body shall take such action as it deems to be in the public interest, including the interest of the public employees involved.
+The provisions of this subsection shall not be applicable to the state and its agencies and employees.

-- (g) If the public employer is the state or a state agency and the parties have not resolved the impasse by the end of a 40-day period following receipt of the factfinders written findings and recommendations for resolution, the written findings of the factfinder shall become binding on the parties and a memorandum of agreement shall be implemented following the factfinders recommendations for resolution. - (g) (h) The cost for the mediation and fact-finding services provided by the secretary of human resources upon request of the board shall be borne by the secretary of human resources.
-All other costs, including that of a neutral arbitrator, shall be borne equally by the parties to a dispute. - Sec.
-2. K.S.A.
-75-4332 is hereby repealed. - Sec.
-3. This act shall take effect and be in force from and after its publication in the statute book.
+(g) The cost for the fees of court reporters and fact finders provided by the secretary of labor upon the request of the board shall be borne equally by the parties to a dispute.

+History: L. 1971, ch.
+264, § 12; L. 1976, ch.
+370, § 101; L. 1996, ch.
+129, § 7; L. 2004, ch.
+179, § 120; L. 2006, ch.
+200, § 116; L. 2013, ch.
+61, § 2; July 1.